vvoroshylova/qaexam-vvoroshylova/readme.md

 # About the Project
-This is a java script to perform automated test that opens Google.com in Firefox Web browser, performs search for "Selenium", and verifies result on first two pages.
+This is a Java project to perform automated test that opens Google.com in Firefox Web browser, performs search for "Selenium", and verifies result on first two pages.

 ## Prerequisites